Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

-\begin{defi} The {\it breadth} $|p|$ of a place $p$ is defined by induction on physical locations from left to right.
+\begin{defi} The {\it breadth} $|p|$ of a place $p$ is defined by induction on a physical location from left to right.
 We define $|p|$ as the smallest natural number $n$ satisfying $|q|<n$ for all places $q\in V(p)$.
 In particular, $|p|=0$ if $V(p)=\emptyset$. \end{defi}